-Annual Enrollment Period - A set time each fall when members can change their health or drug plans or switch to Original Medicare.
-The Annual Enrollment Period is from October 15 until December 7 and your plan will be effective January 1st of the following year.
+Annual Enrollment Period - The time period of October 15 until December 7 of each year when members can change their health or drug plans or switch to Original Medicare.
 Since you are enrolled in an employer group health plan, you will automatically be enrolled in the following year's plan when the renewal period occurs for your employer.
 You can still switch to Original Medicare during annual enrollment period (AEP), but it is important to check with your employer's benefits administrator as some will not allow you to re-enter the employer group health plan once you leave.

 Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or prescription drugs or payment for services or drugs you already received.
 You may also make an appeal if you disagree with our decision to stop services that you are receiving.
-For example, you may ask for an appeal if we don't pay for a drug, item, or service you think you should be able to receive.
-Chapter 9 explains appeals, including the process involved in making an appeal.